openshift/cluster-network-operator/hack/KIND_CNO.md

 This will build an OVN K8S docker image to use with the deployment from a local git workspace.
 By default the script will use a path relative to your GOPATH.
 To override this, specify `CNO_PATH` or `OVN_K8S_PATH` when executing the above.

+In order to deploy OVN-Kubernetes in OVN InterConnect (IC) mode, which is disabled by default, you can modify the `ovn-kind-cno.sh` script to create a configMap using the example found [here](./ic-mode.yaml).
+This should be done right after the cluster-config-v1 configMap is created.

 ### Post deployment

 Post deployment you can simply use kubectl to interact with your cluster.
 Additionally you may wish to exec into the